 How can I prepare my child for private testing?

 The validity of the Wechsler results is based on a child having not received coaching or test preparation.
-If it becomes apparent during the course of testing that the child has recently been exposed to the material, the test results will be considered invalid.
+If it becomes apparent that the child has recently been exposed to the material, the test results will be considered invalid.

 Achievement testing covers a broad range of skills, so it is unlikely that a crash course in any area will significantly impact your child’s scores.

 How should I explain the testing to my child?

 It depends on your child’s age and how they cope with new situations.
 For older children (approximately fifth grade and up), parents may wish to be transparent about the purpose of the testing.
 Younger children typically do well with a simple explanation such as that they are going to do some “learning activities.”
 Every effort should be made to minimize any stress or pressure around testing.
 I am happy to discuss specifics with you that consider the needs of your child.